Get the recognition you deserve with EAI Index:

 DIONE 2020 is born as a response to the growing interaction between the information sciences, communication sciences and computer sciences.
 An interdisciplinary space will be provided to enhance cooperation between data science, natural language processing, data engineering, big data, research evaluation, network science, sociology of science and communication communities working on problems of fake news, social media metrics of science and online data processing.
 DIONE 2020 is aimed at bringing together researchers and practitioners from academia and industries to present theoretical proposals and practical solutions in the treatment, processing and study of data and information produced in online environments, as well as the latest trends in the analysis of network information, social media metrics, and data processing technologies.

-The paper’s selection process will be competitive, with the expected acceptance rate below 30%.
 This first edition will be held at the Federal University of Santa Catarina (UFSC), in the city of Florianópolis (SC), Brazil.
 Florianópolis is known as the “Magic Island” by the historic folklore and legends of the island.
 It is the capital and second largest city of Santa Catarina state.
 Florianópolis is also well known for its beautiful landscape and the more of 42 beaches surround the island.
 The city is located in the south of Brazil, where you can see the mountains and well-preserved Atlantic Forest.
 The summer in Florianópolis is very hot and the city is full of options to have good times with colleagues, friends and family.
 Florianópolis has a large tourism infrastructure and qualified attractions attracting tourists all around the world.

 This event is organized by EAI.